hytech-racing/drivebrain_software_2026/README.md

 ```

 This script will build the DriveBrain software using the cross-compilation toolchain for the target platform.
+The first time you run it, it will take some time because it needs to compile all the dependencies.
+However, future builds past the first one take <1 minute because dependencies are cached.

 ### Notes
 * Make sure the build script has execute permissions: `chmod +x build_script.sh`.